 Amazon Lumberyard is available for download in beta for PC and console game developers, with mobile and virtual reality (VR) platforms coming soon.
 Amazon Lumberyard is free to use, including source.
 There are no seat fees, subscription fees, or requirements to share revenue.
 Developers pay standard AWS fees for any AWS services they choose to use.

 Amazon GameLift is a new service for deploying, operating, and scaling session-based multiplayer games, reducing the time required to create multiplayer back-ends from thousands of hours to just minutes.
-Currently, Amazon GameLift is only available in conjunction with the Amazon Lumberyard beta.

 With a few quick steps in the AWS Management Console, developers can deploy game servers across the AWS Cloud, start connecting players to games, and scale capacity up and down to meet player demand.
 Developers can also identify operational issues using Amazon GameLift’s real-time reporting of game server capacity and player demand.